chirag-soni23/notes-backend-/Readme.md

 20. What is difference between SQL and Mongodb ?
 Ans. ```SQL databases are used to store structured data while NoSQL databases like MongoDB are used to save unstructured data.```

+21. What is Schema ?
+Ans. ```A schema is a JSON object that defines the structure and contents of your data.```

+22. What is Buffer ?
+Ans. ``Buffers only deal with binary data, and it can not be resizable.``